study-ORCATech-cloud/docker-labs/Compose/LAB02-VolumesPersistence/exercise3/README.md

 - Volumes can be shared between multiple containers
 - Read-only mounts provide security by preventing modification
 - Shared volumes allow for a simple data exchange mechanism
 - No direct network communication is needed between the services
+- Docker Compose makes it easy to define shared volumes for multiple services